Navigating Sex After Menopause: What You Need to Know

 What is Menopause?

-Menopause is a biological process that most women go through during their late 40s and early 50s, caused by intense hormonal changes — specifically the decline in estrogen and progesterone.
+Menopause is a biological process that typically occurs during a woman’s late 40s and early 50s.
+It’s caused by intense hormonal changes – specifically the decline in estrogen and progesterone.

 Experiencing menopause means that you have reached the end of your reproductive years.